UCSF-DataSci/06-data-munging-kanting6/README.md

 - income_groups: Replaced missing values with 'Unknown'.
 This categorical placeholder avoids introducing bias.
 - age: Replaced missing values with the median age to avoid outlier effects.
 - gender: Replaced missing values with 'Not Specified' as a neutral placeholder.
-- year: Replaced missing values with the mode (most frequent year) as it's likely to capture the most typical value.
+- year: Replaced missing values with the mode / most frequent year as it's likely to capture the most typical value.
 - population: Replaced missing values with the median, a robust statistic against outliers.

 ### Correcting Data Types:
-- Ensured the 'year' column is an integer type to maintain consistency.
+- Ensured the 'year' column as an integer type to maintain consistency and trimmed Whitespace.
-Trimming Whitespace:

-### Removed leading and trailing whitespace from all string columns.
+### Removed leading and trailing whitespace from all string columns by removing Unrealistic Values.
-- Removing Unrealistic Values:

 ### Dropped rows with negative population values.